baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/elements_attributes/page/allow_multiple_response.md

 ## Description

 If this attribute is set to "Y" the user has the ability to return to a completed Page and modify their answers.
-This attribute can be different for different Pages throughout the Session.
+Since this attribute is at the Page level, the administrator can lock down responses for some pages and open up other pages for multiple responses.

 ## Example